Further Chronicles of Avonlea: Controversy

 The book was published without the permission of L.M.
 Montgomery, and was formed from stories she had decided not to publish in the earlier Chronicles of Avonlea.
 Montgomery sued her publishers, L.C.
 Page & Co, and won $18,000 in damages after a legal battle lasting nearly nine years.
+Nevertheless it has been officially republished alongside her other works on many occasions, although neither it, nor the authorized Chronicles collection, are considered part of the Anne series proper.

 Series

 Montgomery continued the story of Anne Shirley in a series of sequels.
 They are listed in the order of Anne's age in each novel.